1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 ## Deploy 1Password SCIM Bridge to Azure Container App

- > **Note**
-  >
-  > At the time of documenting this setup, the Azure CLI does not support multiple container deployments to Container Apps from the CLI using `az containerapp create`, so this why the deployment is GUI driven from the Azure portal.

 ## Automatic Azure Deployment Steps using Azure CLI

 Using the Azure Cloud Shell can be easier (the assumption for the commands below is that you are using the Bash Cloud Shell), but this can also been done directly on yours system with the Azure CLI tool with the ContainerApp Extension